zerowastefestival/zerowastefestival.github.io/_includes/festival/what-to-bring.md

 ### For shopping

-You'll need your own containers, beeswax wrap, cotton bag, etc. for loose goods and refills and bring some bags to carry your purchases home.
+You’ll need your own containers, beeswax wrap, cotton bag, etc. for your purchases, and bring some tote bags to carry your items home.

 ### For food and drinks

 Bring your own mug, water bottle, lunch box and utensils.
 The [Science Gallery Cafe](https://dublin.sciencegallery.com/cafe) and the [Forum at the Trinity Buisness School](https://www.forumdublin.ie/) will offer a 40 cent discount during the weekend if you bring your own mug and food container on coffee, hot drinks and food that you take with you.
+Camille Thai (just across the road) will offer a whopping 3 EUR discout on take-away food if you bring your own lunchbox on Saturday.

 ### Stuff to swap/share/donate